AdminUI/inertia-routes/README.md

 composer require adminui/inertia-routes
 ```

+> [!IMPORTANT]
+> When requiring this package, you'll be asked to allow the `pixelfear/composer-dist-plugin` Composer plugin.
+This is used to download the JavaScript assets for the package and must be accepted.

 ### JavaScript

 After running the composer function above, you can link the JavaScript package by doing the following: